Social Skills Activities for Autistic Children: A Parent's Guide

 Nonverbal Communication

-• Eye contact (as comfortable)
+• Eye contact (if comfortable)

 • Reading facial expressions